 |Dyson V11 Torque Drive||Torque Drive floorhead, mini turbo brush, combination tool, crevice tool, soft-bristle brush, stiff bristle brush||Copper/Nickel, Blue/Nickel||Has an LED screen that displays remaining runtime in real time.|

 |Dyson V11 Absolute||Torque Drive floorhead, soft roller floorhead, mini turbo brush, combination tool, crevice tool, soft-bristle brush, stiff bristle brush||Copper/Nickel, Blue/Nickel||Not available on the US market|

-If you come across another variant of this vacuum, let us know in the discussions, and we'll update our review.
+If you encounter another variant of this vacuum, let us know in the discussions, and we'll update our review.

 The Dyson V11 is a cordless stick vacuum.
 It's heavier than the older Dyson V8 but compensates with better performance across most surfaces, a longer battery life, and an automatic power adjustment feature.
-However, it lags behind newer, pricier Dyson models like the Dyson V15 Detect in terms of raw suction power.
+However, it lags behind newer, pricier Dyson models like the Dyson V15 Detect or Dyson Gen5detect regarding raw suction power.